Working with Git

 update project push

-You then may be prompted for your Git username and personal access token that you got above
+You then may be prompted for your Git username and Personal Access Token (not your usual Github password) that you created above.

 update project git login